Routers widely use the 5GHz band to help relieve the congestion found in the 2.4GHz range.

 This is due to the physics of wireless signals, with signals on lower frequencies able to transmit farther.

-All router manufactures have different setups and options but here are some basic things that can be checked.
+All router manufacturers have different setups and options, but some basic things can be checked.

-Some routers have a option to increase the signal strength.
-Not all routers have this options but if yours does increasing its signal strength should give you a boost.
+Some routers have the option to increase the signal strength.
+Not all routers have these options, but increasing their signal strength should give you a boost.

-The location of the router effects its range.
+The location of the router affects its range.
 Setting it 4-5 feet from the floor will help with a signal.

 A WiFi signal booster can be setup to boost a wireless signal.

-If you go this route than be sure that the WiFi booster matches your routers protocols.
+If you go this route, then be sure that the WiFi booster matches your router’s protocols.

-There are universal WiFi signal boosters that work with most any router.
-Here is one such signal booster.
+There are also universal WiFi signal boosters that work with almost any router.